shomec/temporal-demo/README.md

   -d '{"orderId": "300", "amount": 100.0}'
 ```

-### 4. Manual Retry from the Temporal UI
+### 4. Manual Restarts and Resetting from the UI

-If a service goes down completely and a workflow fails, Temporal allows you to fix the underlying issue and manually retry or reset the workflow.
+If a service goes down completely and a workflow fails, you can "Reset" it from the Temporal UI, or simply issue a new POST request.

 1. Open the Temporal UI ([http://localhost:8080](http://localhost:8080)).
 2. Go to the **Workflows** list and click on the failed workflow (e.g., `OrderFlow-200`).
-3. Click the **Retry** button in the top right corner.
+3. Click the **Reset** button in the top right corner (often under an actions dropdown).
-4. This creates a new workflow execution with the same input arguments (if you wish, you can 'Reset' to a specific point in the history instead of fully retrying).
-Since the failure simulation flags are saved in the input, the workflow will execute identically, but in a real-world scenario where a DB outage caused the failure, the retry would now succeed!
+4. Select the **First Workflow Task** to restart the entire workflow execution from the beginning.
+5. Alternatively, because the default `WorkflowIdReusePolicy` allows reusing IDs for failed workflows, you can simply run your `POST /api/orders` curl again using the **exact same `orderId`**.
+Temporal will start a fresh execution for that failed order!

 ## Teardown